Racing Team Nederland

-Racing Team Nederland is a former Dutch endurance racing team founded by F1 driver and Le Mans winner Jan Lammers and businessman Frits van Eerd.
+Racing Team Nederland was a Dutch endurance racing team founded by F1 driver and Le Mans winner Jan Lammers and businessman Frits van Eerd.

 History

-Frits van Eerd, was one of the sponsors of Racing for Holland with his company (Jumbo Supermarket), owned by Lammers from 2001 onward.
+Frits van Eerd was one of the sponsors of Racing for Holland with his company (Jumbo Supermarket), with the team being owned by Lammers from 2001 onward.
 During this sponsorship Frits and Jan have said: "... and since then we said it would be nice to do one day of Le Mans together".

-The main sponsor for the team is the Dutch oriented supermarket chain named "Jumbo Supermarkets" of which Frits is one of the owners.
-The colors of the team are mainly influenced by the Jumbo colors, which have been influenced by the early years (1985-1992) of the Minardi F1 Team.
+The main sponsor for the team was the Dutch oriented supermarket chain named "Jumbo Supermarkets" of which Frits was one of the owners.
+The colors of the team are mainly influenced by the Jumbo colors, which in turn have been influenced by the early years (1985–1992) of the Minardi F1 Team.

 2017

 The team started in the 2017 European Le Mans Series with a Dallara P217 from Dayvtec Engineering, ending the season on 11th place in LMP2 with 12.5 points.
 During the Le Mans race that year, the third driver was former F1 driver Rubens Barrichello.
 Jan and Rubens knew each other from when Rubens tested a Formula Opel Lotus from Jan years ago.
-In 2017 they have finished Le Mans 13th overall (11th in the class).
+In 2017 they finished Le Mans 13th overall (11th in the class).